syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_0/section_3.md

 ${HOMEBREW_PREFIX}/sbin/syslog-ng
 ```

-however this is not a persistent state, after a system restart syslog-ng will not start automatically by default.
+however this is not a persistent state, after a system restart {{ site.product.short_name }} will not start automatically by default.

 To run it as a daemon that will automatically start at system startup and is kept alive you can use `launchd`